RysteQ/My-Academic-Java-Exercises/README.md

 <br>

----

 ## Notes

-Now, if you expect anything hard then I am sorry to dissapoint you but there won't be anything advanced in this repository **although** because I am currently taking the class I may be proven wrong in the following months.
+Now, if you expect anything hard then I am sorry to dissapoint you but there won't be anything advanced in this repository, **although** because I am currently taking the class I may be proven wrong in the following month or so.

 Also, if for some reason you are a member in the same class as me and you think you can get off the hook the easy way, **shame on you**, don't copy and paste code for a grade you don't deserve.